Thisbe Nissen: Early life and education

 Nissen is a graduate of Hunter College High School on Manhattan's Upper East Side.
 She attended Oberlin College, and received her Master of Fine Arts in Fiction from the Iowa Writers' Workshop at the University of Iowa, where she was a James Michener Fellow.

 Career

 In 2007, she taught at the 3rd Annual Writers in Paradise at Eckerd College.
-In the spring of 2007, was back in New York to teach at Columbia.
+In the spring of 2007, she was back in New York to teach at Columbia.
 After finishing a story collection called How Other People Make Love, Nissen is at work on a novel, and on several collaged picture books for children.
 From the fall of 2007 to the spring of 2009, she taught fiction workshops at Brandeis University in Waltham, Massachusetts.
 In 2010, she began a tenure-line appointment in the English Department at Western Michigan University, where she joined Jaimy Gordon, William Olsen, Nancy Eimers, Steve Feffer, and Richard Katrovas in the Creative Writing Program.
 She's married to writer Jay Baron Nicorvo.